Introduction: Portable Bluetooth Speaker

 Step 9: Gluing Part 2

-Repeat what you did when you glued the front piece on with the real piece, make sure that the front and rear plates are connected to exactly the same length of wood ensuring the front are rear pieces are symmetrical.
+Repeat what you did when you glued the front piece on with the rear piece, make sure that the front and rear plates are connected to exactly the same length of wood ensuring the front are rear pieces are symmetrical.
 If the pieces are perfectly in line and square then the bent wood should be at a 90 degree angle to the front and rear pieces.
 Make sure to use the jig you've already created to keep the project square.

 Step 10: Electronics